NBISweden/excelerate-scRNAseq/README.md

 27.05.2019 - 29.05.2019

 ### Location
-The event is organised at the CSC Training Facilities located in the premises of CSC at Keilaranta 14, Espoo, Finland.
-The best way to reach us is by public transportation; more detailed travel tips are available [here](https://www.csc.fi/how-to-reach-us).
+The course is organised in the training room Dogmi at CSC.
+When you come to the main entrance, turn right to the reception and follow the signs to the course.
+The street address is Keilaranta 14, Espoo, Finland.
+You can reach us easily by public transport, please find more details [here](https://www.csc.fi/how-to-reach-us).

 ### Prerequisities
 In order to participate in this course you should have prior experience in using R.